GerkeLab/core-r-course/system-requirements.md

 We will also use GitHub to host course materials and to dicuss issues that come up during the course, so please make sure that you can browse to <https://github.com/gerkelab/core-r-course>.
+(You don't need a GitHub account, you just need to be able to open the page in your browser.)